 4 months ago, Westfield Public Schools

-If you missed "Superintendent's Spotlight" this morning, please click on the link below.
-This week, we spoke with students and staff about Girls on the Run and more.
-Students and staff from the Westfield Technical Academy Culinary Arts Department also helped us celebrate National Cupcake Day.
-Thanks for watching! https://www.youtube.com/watch?v=o6Ej53EI-sc
+If you missed last Thursday's "Superintendent's Spotlight", please click on the link below.
+Last week, we talked about our new full day preschool programming.
+Staff and students from Westfield Technical Academy's Culinary Arts Program also helped us to celebrate National Poutine Day.
+Thanks for watching! https://www.youtube.com/watch?v=aAWv8zpSHqM

 5 months ago, Westfield Public Schools